Oberheim OB-X8 Analog Polyphonic Synthesizer

 decrease the VOICE DETUNE under page 2 (changing VINTAGE setting

-changes VOICE DETUNE).
+also changes VOICE DETUNE).

 The OB-X filter (SEM LP) is sensitive to signal levels.
 For